Quadrupole-mediated dielectric response and the charge-asymmetric solvation of ions in water: Discussion and Outlook

 Fluctuations in a solvent's polarization and in its density are both advanced at microscopic scales by rearrangement of discrete molecular structures; they are therefore tied together intimately.
 In this paper we have taken an electrostatic perspective on the nonlinear response to solute charging, in which polarization fluctuations are renormalized by degrees of freedom that can be described in terms of electrostatic multipoles.
 Polarization statistics can of course also be complicated by the influence of microscopic density fluctuations, as highlighted by the sensitivity of dielectric suspectibility to volume exclusion \cite{song1996gaussian}.
 Work by Dinpajooh and Matyushov \cite{dinpajooh2015free} emphasizes that these biases are not completely distinct, suggesting the interesting possibility that the quadrupole-mediated response we have analyzed might be conceived alternatively in terms of microscopic density fluctuations.
+More recently, Duignan and Zhao have found that the degree of charge asymmetry in simple point charge models can be drastically reduced by shifting the center for volume exclusion on the water molecule from the oxygen atom toward the hydrogen atoms \cite{duignan2020born}.
+This sensitivity is distinct from that discussed in Sec.~\ref{subsec:DipStatsIsolated}, which arises from truncating the sum in Eq.~\ref{heff-result} at second order.
+In principle, however, a field theory that is insensitive to $\mbf{R}_0$ could be constructed by including all higher order contributions, even if its analysis becomes intractable.

 More generally, the interplay between density and polarization response generates a spectrum of solvation behaviors, ranging from hydrophobic effects at one extreme to small ion solvation at the other.
 A lack of theoretical methods and tractable models that successfully span this range stands as a one of the most severe challenges limiting computational biophysics and nanoscience.
 While research on hydrophobic effects remains active\cite{pratt2016statistical}, field theoretic approaches to the underlying density fluctuations have matured greatly in recent years \cite{LumWeeks1999sjc,chandler2005interfaces,VarillyChandler2011sjc,VaikuntanathanGeissler2014sjc,VaikuntanathanGeissler2016sjc}.
 The powerful tools they provide do not yet have counterparts in an electrostatic context, a gap that our work seeks to help fill.
 While much remains to be done in refining the nonlinear theory we have formulated and in developing practical methods to solve it, the work presented here is in our view a meaningful step towards placing theories for electrostatic and hydrophobic solvation on comparable footing.
 As such, it advances the development of efficient computational techniques that apply across the entire hydrophobic/hydrophilic spectrum.